LambdaTest/documentation/docs/github-actions-with-hyperexecute.md

     - The third step is the execution command which executes the [*Hyperexecute CLI binary*](https://www.lambdatest.com/support/docs/hyperexecute-cli-run-tests-on-hyperexecute-grid/).
 This contains your LambdaTest Username, Access Key, and path of the YAML created for HyperExecute.

 ### Step 3: Run the Workflow
 To run the new pipeline that you just created, click the **Run workflow** button on the workflow page.
-A prompt will ask you to enter your **LT Username**, and **LT Access Key** and your tests will be triggerd.
+A prompt will ask you to enter your **LT Username**, and **LT Access Key** and your tests will be triggered.

 > You can fetch your credentials from the [Accounts and Settings dashboard](https://accounts.lambdatest.com/security).